How to Choose the Right Lubricant for Optimal Machine Performance

 1. Scope of Application

-3. Performance Properties
+3. Product Properties

-• Pour Point: Determines low-temperature usability.
+• Pour Point: Measures low-temperature performance.

-• Dropping Point: Indicates high-temperature stability.
+• Dropping Point: A measure of high temperature stability.

 4. Product Compatibility

-• Seals and gaskets to prevent leaks.
+• Seals and gaskets to reduce leak issues.

-• Existing lubricants, if blending is required.
+• Existing lubricants, if blending is required

 5. Quality Control at the Reception